mattbanks/mattbanks/_posts/2013-03-12-grunt-wordpress-development-deployments.markdown

 title: "Using Grunt for WordPress Theme Development and Deployments"
 date: 2013-03-12
 image: posts/grunt.jpg
+categories:
+- Web Development
+tags:
+- deployment
+- development
+- genesis
+- git
+- github
+- grunt
+- gruntjs
+- themes
+- wordpress
+description: How to setup Grunt to optimize and speed up your WordPress theme development and deploy code to your server.
+Works with Genesis Framework.
 ---

 <p class="intro"><span class="dropcap">T</span>here are plenty of options if you're looking to use CSS preprocessors and JavaScript linting in your development workflow, but none as flexible and extensible as <a href="http://gruntjs.com/">Grunt</a>.</p>